Multimodal Representation Learning Conditioned on Semantic Relations: Methodology

+Given a semantic relation description, we construct a corresponding positive set $\mathcal{P}$ of sample pairs $(V_i, V_j)$ associated with this relation.
+We consider two types of relations.

-\textbf{Intra-sample Relations.} These involve the text and image of the same sample $V_i = (T_i, I_i)$, paired under a generic semantic relation that indicates both views describe the same item.
-This encourages the model to align textual and visual modalities within a single sample.
+\textbf{Intra-sample relations} capture the semantic relation between different modalities of the same sample.
+For each sample $V_i = (T_i, I_i)$, its textual and visual descriptions form a positive pair under a relation indicating that both modalities describe the same sample, enforcing cross-modal alignment within the sample.

-\textbf{Inter-sample Relations.} These link different samples $(V_i, V_j)$ through descriptions that capture semantic associations such as co-purchase, stylistic similarity, or functional complementarity.
-The relation text $e_{ij}$ serves as contextual input to guide relation-aware feature extraction.
+\textbf{Inter-sample relations} encode semantic associations between different samples.
+In our setting, such relations are constructed from user behavior via clustering.
+Specifically, users are clustered according to their interaction histories, characterized by the distributions of product categories they engage with, resulting in user groups with coherent preferences~\citep{zhang2016effective}~\citep{adomavicius2005toward}.
+For each user cluster, samples that are frequently co-purchased by users within the same cluster are connected and assigned a natural-language relation description that summarizes the corresponding semantic context (e.g., ``co-purchased by users with \emph{[cluster-specific interest]} preferences'').
+This procedure yields relation-conditioned sample pairs, allowing the same sample to participate in different positive pairs under different semantic relations.
+The concrete construction of relation descriptions are detailed in Appendix~\ref{sec:edge}.